marcononne/marcononne/README.md

 I'm always open to explore new technologies in order to expand my knowledge bag.

 ### Interests
+- I'm a huge sports fan, interested in both individual and team sports.
+- In the last few months I've been a contributor for Around The Game, an italian online magazine focused on the NBA.

 <!--
 **marcononne/marcononne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.